 A verbal warning is usually valid for 3 months.
 A written warning is normally valid for 6 months.
 After this time has elapsed, the warning should be removed from the employee’s records.
 A warning for one kind of infraction cannot be applied to another, different type of offence.

-It is recommended that employers keep records for each employee, specifying the nature of any breaches of conduct, the actions taken and the reasons for these actions.
+It is recommended that employers keep records for each employee, specifying the nature of any breaches of conduct, the actions are taken, and the reasons for these actions.

 Formal Disciplinary Enquiries

 An employee may be suspended on full pay pending a hearing, especially in cases where the employee being on-site may jeopardise the investigation of the incident.